documenteinaer/pkt_captures/collect_beacons.md

 ## Methods for collecting WiFi signal strength readings under Linux

 Signal strength (SS) between two devices are required for a variety of studies, measurements, or applications.
+SS is available in each packet in monitor mode, but many cards do not support monitor mode, or it is undocumented.
+When monitor mode is not available, some SS readings are still available to the kernel, and are accessible in user space with utilities such as `iw, iwconfig, iwlist`, or directly as a reading in `proc/net/wireless`.
+There are several methods to gather SS, but they differ with respect to: driver availability, frequency of collection, type of packets collected, possibility to generate packets at the source.

 ### Beacons
-The 802.11 standard mandates each AP to send beacons periodically (by default every 120.4ms) with broadcast, so that any device may receive it, even if it is not associated to the AP.
+The 802.11 standard mandates each AP to send beacons periodically (by default every 102.4ms) with broadcast, so that any device may receive it, even if it is not associated to the AP.
 This is the easiest packet to harvest if one has access to these beacons in the driver.
 All drivers use these beacons internally, but may not send them up to the OS.

 #### monitor mode
-This is the preferred method to collect beacons, since the monitor mode has access to ALL packets received by the card.
+This is the preferred method to collect beacons(or any other packets), since the monitor mode has access to ALL packets received by the card.
 Commands should be issued as root, indicated below by the `# ` sign:

 `# iw phy phy0 interface add mon0 type monitor flags control otherbss`